sam-tyler/Meta-Frontend-Developer-Capstone/README.md

 # Little Lemon Booking Website

 ## Project Description
-This project was made during Meta's Coursera Front-End Development Course.
+This project was made during the Meta Front-End Development Course.
 This website is the culmination of the Front-End Development Course.

 This website showcases the implementation of a booking application on the Little Lemon Website.
-This was created with React Components and also features API calls.
+This was created with React Components.
+It also features some API calls.

 Please note: the only functionality working on this website besides the design is the Reserve a Table function.